 Looking for a job after earning your degree?
 Undecided about your major or career?
 We can help!

-Kent State Geauga and the Regional Academic Center Career Services can help by providing valuable information, advice, and resources about choosing a major and finding a job.
+Kent State Geauga and the Twinsburg Academic Center Career Services can help by providing valuable information, advice, and resources about choosing a major and finding a job.

 Exploratory or undecided-major students are encouraged to visit a career advisor for assistance in choosing a career before they are blocked from class registration by the 45-Hour Credit Policy.